marybngozi/afrivelle-trans-service/README.md

 ## Set Up
 - Be Happy 😁
 - Using `.env.example` file as format create a `.env` file with your correct detail
-- run `docker build` from root of the app folder in terminal
+- run `npm start` from root of the app folder in terminal